 Encryption and Protocols

 Proton VPN: Proton VPN has long used the industry-standard VPN protocols: OpenVPN, and IKEv2.
-More recently, they added support for the WireGuard VPN protocol.
+Later, they added support for the WireGuard VPN protocol.
 WireGuard is an extremely fast and secure protocol that is being adopted by more and more VPN services every day.

-ExpressVPN: ExpressVPN clients use their new Lightway protocol as well as OpenVPN.
+ExpressVPN: ExpressVPN clients use their proprietary Lightway protocol as well as OpenVPN.
 For encryption and authentication, they go with AES-256, SHA-512 HMAC, and a 4096-bit RSA key.

 Both of these services use strong encryption and protocols, including the newer and more secure Lightway and WireGuard protocols.
-We rate this category a tie.
+We rate this subcategory a tie.

 Security audits

-Proton VPN has undergone a security audit conducted by SEC Consult and a no-logs audit by Securitum.
-In comparison to ExpressVPN, ProtonVPN has undergone far fewer audits.
+Proton VPN has undergone a few different security and no-logs audits.
+However, in comparison to ExpressVPN, ProtonVPN has undergone far fewer audits.

 Server Security